Welcome to the Campaign for Regional Broadcasting Midlands

 To be or, maybe not to be

 If Shakespeare (or a budding writer) was living in Warwickshire today, he (or she) would still need to turn to London if they wanted a TV or radio commission for a new play.
 That is of course, if they were to be discovered in Warwickshire in the first place.
-This is no comedy, rather, it's a tragedy because there is something rotten with the state of regional broadcasting today.
+This is no comedy, rather, it's a tragedy.
+There is something rotten with the state of regional broadcasting today.

 Anyone might think the broadcasters are ashamed of us!